 - 1 or 2 boiled potato, thinly sliced

 - chaat masala or sandwich masala to sprinkle on the veggies

-- black salt to sprinkle on the veggies
+- black salt or rock salt or regular salt to sprinkle on the veggies

 - keep the chutney aside.

 - slice the bread corners if you want. apply butter on the bread slices

 - apply the green chutney on the buttered slices.